 The 101 Scholar represents students who exemplify demonstrated leadership in making their community a better place.
-Since the program started in 2017, Class 101 has granted $10,000 in scholarships to ten high school students across the United States.
+Since the program started in 2017, Class 101 has granted over $14,000 in scholarships to high school students across the United States.

 This year, the scholarship is based 60% on the degree to which they are making a difference in the community, 30% on the extent to which they demonstrate leadership, and 10% on how they are achieving academically.
 All high school students, regardless of grade, are eligible to apply.